cisco-open/ansible-collection-catalystwan/README.md

 All of the modules will produce 2 log files: `ansible_catalystwan_module.log` and `ansible_catalystwan.log`.
 Currently base dir destination of these log files will be current working directory of playbooks.

+### Quick usage with example playbooks from .dev_dir

+All of the modules are currently developed and tested with help of .dev_dir playbooks.
+These playbooks offer initial config, onboarding and health checks.
+If you want to run example playbook, supply your variables in `.dev_dir/dev_vars.yml` and execute playbooks from `.dev_dir/` directory.

 ---